 - How well the project is planned and supported by the school.

 The Artists in Schools program aims to support a balance of art forms and a diverse range of schools across Victoria.
 Priority is given to projects where the impact is greatest.

 Arts Victoria encourages applications for projects in 2015 that:

 - Support priorities in the school’s Strategic Plan and/or Annual Implementation Plan.

-Applications are assessed by a Peer Assessment Panel, a panel of experts comprising external arts and education sector representatives.
+Applications are assessed by an Advisory Panel, a panel of experts comprising external arts and education sector representatives.

 The panel assesses and prioritises each application against the program's aims, objectives and evaluation criteria.

 As a recipient of Arts Victoria funding, you are required to: